h-2/hannes.hauswedell.net/content/post/2017/12/09 - fmv.md

 Many of the CPU features used in machine-optimised code relate to [SIMD](https://en.wikipedia.org/wiki/SIMD), but for our example, I will use a more simple operation: population count or short **popcount**.

-The popcount of an integral number is the number if bits that are set to 1 in its bit-representation.
+The popcount of an integral number is the number of bits that are set to 1 in its bit-representation.
 [More details on [Wikipedia](https://en.wikipedia.org/wiki/Hamming_weight) if you are interested.]

 Popcounts are used in many algorithms, and are important in bioinformatics (one of the reasons I am writing this post).